 The only action RMS takes with the foreign file specification is to translate the logical node name, if applicable.
 This format is especially useful when the remote system is not an OpenVMS system and the file specification does not conform to OpenVMS file specification syntax conventions.
-Refer to the DECnet for OpenVMS Networking Manual for more information.
+Refer to the VSI OpenVMS DECnet Networking Manual for more information.